-- 11219 Level 1 Ecclesiastical Fellowship - 11220 At a federative level, the following shall apply by decision of General Synod: - Ecclesiastical Fellowship Category A is with other churches of Reformed Confession according to CO art.
-50. This relationship is maintained with churches with which we have - intense contact.
-This relationship is to be exercised where possible and desirable by: - 11224 (1) Exchange of fraternal delegates at major assemblies. - 11225 (2) The exercise of mutual concern and admonition with a view to promoting Christian unity and whenever feasible striving for ecclesiastical unity. - 11227 (3) Agreement to respect the procedures of discipline and pastoral concern of one another. - 11228 (4) Pulpit fellowship. - (5) Reception of members at the Lord's supper according to local regulations. - (6) Reception of members into the local congregation, according to local regulations. - 11231 (7) Consultation on issues of joint concern, particularly prior to instituting changes in doctrine, worship and governance which might affect the basis of the fellowship. - (8) Joint action in areas of common responsibility. - (9) Exchange of relevant ecclesiastical materials, including: - a.
+- (1) Exchange of fraternal delegates at major assemblies. - (2) The exercise of mutual concern and admonition with a view to promoting Christian unity and whenever feasible striving for ecclesiastical unity. - (3) Agreement to respect the procedures of discipline and pastoral concern of one another. - (4) Pulpit fellowship. - (5) Reception of members at the Lord's supper according to local regulations. - (6) Reception of members into the local congregation, according to local regulations. - Consultation on issues of joint concern, particularly prior to instituting changes in doctrine, worship and governance which might affect the basis of the fellowship. - (8) Joint action in areas of common responsibility. - (9) Exchange of relevant ecclesiastical materials, including: - a.
 The Minutes/Acts of major assemblies; - b.
-Yearbooks/Directories of the churches; - c.
-The most recently published edition of the Confessional Standards; - d.
-The most recent published edition of the Church Order; - e.
-The most recently published edition of an approved psalter, or psalter-hymnal.
+Yearbooks/Directories of the churches; - The most recently published edition of the Confessional Standards; c. - d.
+The most recent published edition of the Church Order; - The most recently published edition of an approved psalter, or psalter-hymnal.

-Ecclesiastical Fellowship - Category B is with other churches of Reformed Confession according to CO art.
+Ecclesiastical Fellowship - Category B is with other churches of Reformed confession according to CO art.
 50. This relationship is maintained with churches with whom we have less intense contact for geographical, linguistic, or historical reasons.
 This relationship is to be exercised where possible and desirable by:

-- (1) Welcome of fraternal observers at appropriate major assemblies. - (2) Agreement to respect the procedures of discipline and pastoral concern of one another. - 11246 (3) Pulpit fellowship. - 11247 (4) Reception of members at the Lord's supper according to local regulations. - 11248 (5) Reception of members into the local congregation, according to according to local regulations. - (6) Communication on issues of joint concern. - 11251 (7) Review relevant ecclesiastical materials and monitor faithfulness to the Reformed confessions. - 11253 Level 2 Ecclesiastical Contact - Ecclesiastical Contact is with other churches of Reformed Confession with which we do not have Ecclesiastical Fellowship.
+- (1) Welcome of fraternal observers at appropriate major assemblies. - (2) Agreement to respect the procedures of discipline and pastoral concern of one another. - (3) Pulpit fellowship. - (4) Reception of members at the Lord's supper according to local regulations. - (5) Reception of members into the local congregation, according to according to local regulations. - (6) Communication on issues of joint concern. - (7) Review relevant ecclesiastical materials and monitor faithfulness to the Reformed confessions.

+Level 2 - Ecclesiastical Contact

+Ecclesiastical Contact is with other churches of Reformed confession with which we do not have Ecclesiastical Fellowship.
 Such churches may include churches with membership in